jimmymuthoni/jimmymuthoni/README.md

 ### 👋 Yooh,
-Just a nerd who want to be an Engineer.
+Just a nerd,obsessed with technology.